Internal Medicine Residency Program

 Housestaff scholarly activity

-Legacy requires that all residents complete four scholarly activities include a scholarship project, a quality improvement project, senior grand rounds and journal club presentation.
+Legacy requires that all residents complete four scholarly activities.
+These activities can include a scholarship project, a quality improvement project, senior grand rounds and journal club presentation.
 The program strongly supports residents who pursue medical research and participation in the annual American College of Physician (ACP) Associates Competition.

 Life beyond residency